BTO Annual Conference 2019 - Volunteer Value: Putting the Science into 'Citizen Science'

 session of BTO staff talks providing updates on Project Owl, WeBS Online, and the role of disease in House Sparrow declines.
 The Saturday ends with a focus on new technologies, Ben Dolan recounting West Midlands Ringing Group’s adventures with thermal imaging kit, while Nick Whitehouse introduces us to the MOTUS tracking network and the flagship Project Yellow-browed.

 Katharine Bowgen starts Sunday with a summary of the BTO’s Welsh Curlew work, followed by Richard Broughton’s guide to Marsh Tit monitoring (now with added Coal Tit) and Malcolm Burgess demonstrating why having large numbers of people monitoring common birds over long time-scales is vital for climate change research.
-A session on colour ringing, including Jenny Donelan explaining how it allowed her to explore the influence of Chiffchaff and Willow Warbler arrival on nesting dates, brings the conference to a close.
+A session on colour ringing, including Jenny Donelan explaining how it allowed her to explore the influence of Chiffchaff and Willow Warbler arrival on nesting dates, and Chantal Macleod-Nolan discussing the LIFE Little Tern Recovery Project, brings the conference to a close.
 Join us there!